Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 This README corresponds to the reproducibility repository for the paper submitted to European Transport Research Review.

-## Repository Structure

-The repository follows a four-layer reproducible research framework:

-├── 01_Data/         Raw and processed datasets
-├── 02_Scripts/      R scripts for model development (Log–log, ARIMAX, XGBoost)
-├── 03_Outputs/      Figures and tables used in the manuscript
-├── 04_Manuscript/   Reproducible manuscript (.qmd)
-└── Run_all.R/        Master script to execute the workflow

-The following section describes the data sources used within this structure.

 ## Data

 This repository includes all datasets used in the study, covering economic, legislative, and crime-related indicators for **New South Wales, Australia (2010–2023)**.